Graphic & Interactive Design (GID)

 GID 104.
 Digital Imaging (Photoshop) (Formerly CGD 104).
 3 Credits.

 This project-based course will emphasize design theory and practices, concept development, and the production of portfolio-ready pieces.
 Students will learn the basics of designing electronic artwork with special emphasis on understanding the tools and techniques of Adobe Photoshop.
-Students will be able to transform digital images into new pieces of art through the use of non-destructive editing techniques: smart objects, masks, adjustment layers, camera raw filter, smart filters, selections and channels.
+Students will be able to transform digital images into new pieces of art through the use of non-destructive editing techniques: smart objects, masks, adjustment layers, smart filters, selections and channels.
 In addition, students will employ creative and effective use of the elements and principles of design and typography in various projects.
 Students will create, optimize, and save graphics for the web.
 Basic computer skills are required: Ability to use a computer operating system and follow basic procedures including keyboarding/mouse skills, as well as system commands such as working with directories/folders, and opening/closing applications.
 Prerequisites: ENG 098, FYE 101, RDG 098, or placement.

 GID 109.
 Introduction To Web Design (Formerly CGD 240).
 3 Credits.